birgitta410/build-server-test-envs/README.md

 After created, you can stop and start the stack again with `docker-compose`:
 ```
-cd gocd-env # OR cd teamcity-env
+cd gocd # OR cd teamcity
 docker-compose stop
 docker-compose up
 ```

 ## Git Server
-Will create a Git server with a little test repository (`ssh://git@git-docker/git-server/repos/myrepo.git`) that can be used as material for build configurations.
+Will create a Git server with a little test repository (`ssh://git@git-<gocd | teamcity>-docker/git-server/repos/myrepo.git`) that can be used as material for build configurations.
 This is how you can push to it:

 ```
 cd ./environment/git-server/myrepo-checked-out